Lubao: Economy

-Festivals
+Culture

 Sampaguita Festival

 The Parish of Saint Augustine celebrated its 440th Founding Anniversary on May 5, 2012, with the launching of the 1st Sampaguita Festival; participated by the six parishes of Lubao.
 Parish of St. Augustine de Hippo bagged the Over-All Champion trophy.

-2nd Sampaguita Festival was held on May 5, 2013, participated by the 10 secondary public schools of Lubao.
+The 2nd Sampaguita Festival was held on May 5, 2013, participated by the 10 secondary public schools of Lubao.
 San Vicente National High School emerged as the Over-All Champion of the festival.